-- 17.6 No Other Permitted Exceptions.
+- No Other Permitted Exceptions.
 There exists no judicial, quasi-judicial, administrative, or other proceedings or court order, unrecorded deed restriction, or restrictive covenant, or other private limitation which might in any way impede or adversely affect the use of the Premises by Subtenant. - 17.7 No Breach or Default.
-Performance of this Sublease shall not result in any breach, or constitute any default under, or result in the imposition of any lien or encumbrance upon the Premises under any agreement or other instrument to which Sublandlord or the Premises might be bound, except those agreements that are to be assigned to Subtenant under this Sublease. - 17.8 No Uncured Notices.
-There are no uncured notices which have been served by any Governmental Authority to Subtenant for any violations of law, rules, or regulations, including, without limitation, violations of environmental or drainage laws, rules, or regulations. - 17.9 No Hazardous Wastes.
+Performance of this Sublease shall not result in any breach, or constitute any default under, or result in the imposition of any lien or encumbrance upon the Premises under any agreement or other instrument to which Sublandlord or the Premises might be bound, except those agreements that are to be assigned to Subtenant under this Sublease. - No Uncured Notices.
+There are no uncured notices which have been served by any Governmental Authority to Subtenant for any violations of law, rules, or regulations, including, without limitation, violations of environmental or drainage laws, rules, or regulations. - No Hazardous Wastes.
 Sublandlord has not used the Premises or any portion of the Premises as a waste dump, waste treatment facility, or for the underground storage of oil or Hazardous Materials.
 Sublandlord has not knowingly caused there to be, and is unaware of, any Hazardous Materials located upon or below the surface of the Premises. - 17.10 No Foreign Person.
 Sublandlord is not a foreign person within the meaning of Section 1445 of the Internal Revenue Code of 1954. - 18.
 REPRESENTATIONS AND WARRANTIES OF SUBTENANT.
-Subtenant represents and warrants that, except as previously disclosed to Sublandlord in writing, Subtenant has full right, power and authorized to do so, that this Sublease constitutes a valid and legally binding obligation of Subtenant enforceable against Subtenant in accordance with its terms, that such execution, delivery, and performance will not contravene any legal or contractual restriction binding upon Subtenant or any of its assets and that there is no legal action, proceeding, or investigation of any kind now pending or, to the knowledge of Subtenant, threatened against or affecting Subtenant is not a foreign person within the meaning of Section 1445 of the Internal Revenue Code of 1954.
+Subtenant represents and warrants that, except as previously disclosed to Sublandlord in writing, Subtenant has full right, power and authority to execute, deliver, and perform this Sublease, that the individual executing this Sublease on behalf of Subtenant is fully empowered and authorized to do so, that this Sublease constitutes a valid and legally binding obligation of Subtenant enforceable against Subtenant in accordance with its terms, that such execution, delivery, and performance will not contravene any legal or contractual restriction binding upon Subtenant or any of its assets and that there is no legal action, proceeding, or investigation of any kind now pending or, to the knowledge of Subtenant, threatened against or affecting Subtenant or the execution, delivery, or performance of this Sublease, and Subtenant has the full right, power and authority to consummate this Sublease.
+Subtenant is not a foreign person within the meaning of Section 1445 of the Internal Revenue Code of 1954.
 "Subtenant's knowledge" or similar phrasing means the knowledge of Dan Pabon, General Counsel, who Subtenant represents is best suited to make the representations and warranties contained in this Article 18.